 Her love for community led her to become a board member for Partners For Peace (P4P) two years ago.
 Her skills in logistics, social media, and marketing are true assets to P4P.

-As part of her work with the City of Salinas, Fernanda supports different initiatives, such as the Community Alliance for Safety and Peace (CASP).
-She also co-founded The Epicenter.
+As part of her previous work with the City of Salinas, Fernanda supported different initiatives, such as the Community Alliance for Safety and Peace (CASP).
+She also co-founded The Epicenter. “

 In her spare time, she enjoys hiking, bike rides, going to the beach, and reading.
 In the near future, she wants to travel.